bakert1/bakert1.github.io/_pages/recruit.md

 I am currently seeking a position where I can continue to develop data-drive solutions to challenges in the healthcare, semiconductor, or information technology industries.

 Alongside developing technical know-how and expertise, I strive to understand the context of the problem as much as possible.
-The goal is to develop solutions that have actual impact.
+My goal is to develop solutions that have actual impact.

-Please reach me at tim\[at\]bakertim.com to discuss what I may bring to your open data scientist (or similar) role.
+You can reach me at tim\[at\]bakertim.com to discuss what I may bring to your open data scientist (or similar) role.

 Skills overview:
 - Ph.D. in Computer Science and Engineering; B.Sc.
 Physics.